 - Make new contacts.
 Through your workplace experience, you’ll build up a network of contacts within the computing and tech sector.

 - Earn while you learn.
-No student loans, no tuition fees and, hopefully, no dept. You’ll be paid a salary by your employer, and the government covers the cost of the training.
+No student loans, no tuition fees and, hopefully, no debt.
+You’ll be paid a salary by your employer, and the government covers the cost of the training.

 How much will I be paid?